Optimal Trading of a Charging-Station Company in Auction Markets for Electricity: Numerical Experiments

 \subsection{Computational discussions}

 Table \ref{tab:solver} demonstrates that our ILSD algorithm successfully identifies the optimal solution with 2,300 scenarios over 96 discrete 15-minute intervals.
-In contrast, standard algorithms such as Benders decomposition and popular solvers like CPLEX and Gurobi fail to provide any solution, even for the linearized formulation.
+In contrast, standard algorithms such as Benders decomposition (BD) and popular solvers like CPLEX and Gurobi fail to provide a solution, even for the linearized formulation, within a time frame of 4 hours.
 The convergence of our ILSD algorithm, illustrated in Fig. \ref{fig:convergence}, demonstrates the effectiveness of our solution method for optimizing the proposed MILP model of Chargco trading.